Submit an abstract for the #2024TPM Call for Papers!

 Why submit an abstract?

 All delegates benefit from a range of networking opportunities.
 Graduates will rub shoulders with CEOs who in turn will be able to chat to the decision makers at Local Authorities.
-Most importantly, TPM is a fun and relaxed environment where practitioners can discuss latest trends, disseminate ideas and develop new projects.
+Above all, TPM creates an enjoyable and relaxed atmosphere where professionals can discuss the latest trends, exchange ideas, and cultivate new projects.

 What topics are people interested in?